dapr/dapr/CONTRIBUTING.md

 * Open source, free software, or commercially-licensed code.
 * Tools or libraries or protocols that are open source, free software, or commercially licensed.

-# Thank You!

-Your contributions to open source, large or small, make projects like this possible.
+**Thank You!** - Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.